-The program has three components:
+The Equity and Access Program has three components:

-- A dedicated support team that could include mental health and home/school counselors, a school psychologist, bilingual and technology support, and an equity instructional specialist.
-This team will work with principals and faculty in eliminating obstacles to learning among all students, in more fully engaging family, and in improving academic performance. - Information management capabilities to monitor progress and make necessary course corrections. - An enhanced professional development and credentialing initiative for teachers to build culturally responsive teaching practices.
+- SEAD Team.
+A dedicated support team of social, emotional and academic specialists to work with principals and faculty in eliminating obstacles to learning among all students, in more fully engaging their families in our school communities and in improving academic performance.
+This team will work in all four elementary schools; - Targeted and Incentivized Professional Development.
+An enhanced professional development and credentialing initiative for teachers to build culturally responsive teaching practices; and,